keiranking/lbd/source/games/kalooki.html.md

 For the player who wins the round, this is zero.

-For the player who has laid, it is the sum of the six or fewer cards in hand.
+For players who have laid, it is the sum of the six or fewer cards in hand.
 Laid cards are not scored.

-For the player who has not laid, it is the sum of all cards in hand.
+For players who have not laid, it is the sum of all cards in hand.

 | Card        | Value       |
 | ----------- | ----------- |